 Please continue to monitor these hazardous, life-threatening marine conditions.
-Stay tuned to updates coming out of the Met Office via antiguamet.com and facebook.com/abmetservice
+Stay tuned to updates coming out of the Meteorological Office via antiguamet.com, twitter.com/abmetservice and facebook.com/abmetservice.
+Also, stay tuned to ABS Radio and TV along with other media platforms for updates.